Carey Spicer: Later life

-After graduating, Spicer coached basketball and football at Georgetown College in Georgetown, Kentucky from 1931 to 1935.
-The Tigers basketball program went 12–43, including 0-3 versus Kentucky, over four seasons of basketball and a 13-20-2 record over four seasons of football.
+After graduating, Spicer coached basketball and football and served as athletic director at Georgetown College in Georgetown, Kentucky, from 1931 to 1935.
+The Tigers basketball program went 12–43, including 0–3 versus Kentucky, over four seasons of basketball and a 13–20–2 record over four seasons of football.
 During World War II he was a captain in the United States Army.
 After returning from the war, he went to work for Spalding Sporting Goods Company selling equipment for a sport that he was never very good at—golf.
 Later, in 1979, he opened his own business, Carey Spicer and Associates in Carmel, IN, which continued to sell golf and sporting equipment.
 He married Katherine Drury, his high school sweetheart, and they had two children.
-Spicer died December 5, 1996 from cancer.
+Spicer died December 5, 1996, from cancer.